NEW EXTENDED HOURS: Effective March 2, 2015, FinPro Help will be open over the noon hour!

 - Event Auctions, then:

-- Prior to the start of the auction, the organizational unit must provide notification to bidders of (1) the Fair Market Value (FMV) of the items up for bid and also of (2) that sales tax will be assessed on the winning bid/purchase price amount.
+- Prior to the start of the auction, the organizational unit must provide notification to bidders of (1) the Fair Market Value (FMV) of the items up for bid and also of (2) that sales tax will be assessed on the lessor of the purchase bid price or FMV of the item.
 (See Sales Tax Guidance for Fundraising Events in the Resource section below).

 - Organizational Unit should provide a receipt of sale to the buyer showing the split of the sales price and the amount of sales tax paid.